 Always hot on the lips of Bali’s resident foodies, Indigo is Canggu’s upscale Japanese restaurant that sits boldly on the main Berawa strip with a stunning Japanese structure as its frontage.
 Step inside and it’s a breathtaking horizon of modern indigo-coloured furniture, minimalist wooden furnishings, and Japanese shoji-style doors.
 As for the food, expect fresh ingredients and a slight European influence.
 The sushi and maki tastes just as good as they look, with each plate more beautiful than the last and bursting with colour, flavour and texture.
 Top tip: try the sublime Yakimono dishes cooked over the charcoal grill…

 Fuelling our sushi obsession, Enso sits in the heart of Canggu, dishing up authentic and delicious Japanese food done just as it should.
 Think takoyaki, tataki, soba and sushi, served in a stunning Japanese-style space with quintessential clean lines, uncluttered aesthetics and a backdrop of light wood.
 Our menu faves?
-Try the Golden Roll and the Unagi Roll with all sorts of scrummy seafood, the Enso Ika (fresh squid with jalapeno, cilantro and miso sauce), and the tuna tataki that looks *almost* too good to eat.
-And psst – there’s plenty of vegan dishes for plant-based diners too…!
+Try the Golden Roll and the Unagi Tartar, the Salmon Empire Roll, and the tuna tataki that looks *almost* too good to eat.
+And psst – there’s plenty of vegan dishes for plant-based diners too!

 Honestly, we don’t even know where to begin with this one.
 The branding, the packaging (plastic-free, FYI), the epic menu and the ridiculously scrummy sushi that ranges from all-vegan to raw and cooked too – it’s all indescribably delicious.
 Yup, The Black Box Provisions almost has us speechless, and not just because of the crazy amounts of sushi we’ve been shoving into our mouths.
 What started as a mere pop-up concept has taken off so quickly and fiercely, that it is now an official resident within Canggu’s Restaurant Naga.
 Believe us when we say you’ll want to try everything on the menu here, including the vegan sushi…